petrusxz/generator-ionfire/README.md

 ionic serve
 ```

-To test the native stuff on the project as the Google and Facebook authentication, run the following commands:
+To test the native stuff on the project as the Google and Facebook authentication, run the following commands with your device connected:

 ```bash
 ionic cordova add platform android ios